yannickjemmely/Mida/README.md

 }
 ```

-In case you don't want to handle errors you can use `tryPlaceOrder` which returns `undefined` in case of error.
+In case you don't want to handle errors you can use `tryPlaceOrder` which returns `undefined` if the
+order has not been placed for any reason.
 ```javascript
 const myOrder = await myAccount.tryPlaceOrder({
     symbol: "#AAPL",